imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 ## Running OCaml/ImandraML code

-The `eval` method of the `session` instance serves as the bridge between your Python environment and the Imandra REPL.
+The `eval` method of the `session` instance serves as the bridge between your Python environment and the Imandra session.
 By invoking this method, you can evaluate code within the Imandra environment.

 ```
 session.eval('let f x = if x > 42 then 0 else 2 * x + 1')